-Margaret Tuchman is a doer, and has been at the head of The Parkinson Alliance since it was founded.
+Margaret Tuchman was a doer, and she was the head of The Parkinson Alliance since it was founded through December 2018.
 Born in Budapest, Hungary, she immigrated to the United States in 1956, and later met and married Martin “Marty” Tuchman, a businessman and entrepreneur.

-Together, they travelled the world, and it was in Tokyo, while walking down a street with colleagues from Marty’s shipping business Interpool, that an employee caught up with Margaret, touched her shoulder kindly and asked, “Do you have Parkinson’s?”
+Together, they traveled the world, and it was in Tokyo, while walking down a street with colleagues from Marty’s shipping business, Interpool, that an employee caught up with Margaret, touched her shoulder kindly and asked, “Do you have Parkinson’s?”
 It seems she noticed that Margaret’s left arm did not swing when she walked.

-Because of her thirst for knowledge, Margaret quickly became an expert, and a go-to resource for the newly-diagnosed and their families.
-She has always been passionate about helping, and serves as a vital connection point in the community.
+Because of her thirst for knowledge, Margaret quickly became an expert and a go-to resource for the newly-diagnosed and their families.
+She had always been passionate about helping and served as a vital connection point in the community.

-But one thing was glaringly obvious—there simply was not enough research funding for Parkinson’s disease.
+But one thing was glaringly obvious—there simply was not enough research funding for Parkinson’s disease (PD).
 By the mid-1990s, the National Institutes of Health could only claim about $28 million in PD research annually.
 More had to be done.
 Both Margaret and Marty, with The Tuchman Foundation, got involved.

 Marty joined the boards of the leading organizations at the time: The American Parkinson Disease Association (APDA), the National Parkinson Foundation (NPF) and the Parkinson Disease Foundation (PDF), and generously supported the work of all three, urging more research funding.

-They were both early supporters of the newly-formed Parkinson’s Action Network, dedicated to advocacy on behalf of the community.
-The Tuchmans sponsored advocates from across the country to attend a new program: the annual advocate’s Forum, which became a signature event.
+The Tuchmans were both early supporters of the newly-formed Parkinson’s Action Network, dedicated to advocacy on behalf of the community.
+They sponsored advocates from across the country to attend a new program: the annual advocate’s Forum, which became a signature event.
 Today, the community advocacy is operating under The Michael J. Fox Foundation for Parkinson’s Research.

 But seeing the slow pace of government funding, once again Margaret and Marty felt that more was needed.
 In 1999, they founded The Parkinson Alliance, dedicated to raising funds and speeding support for the most promising research to find a cure.
-Soon afterwards, The Parkinson Alliance became allied with the Parkinson’s Unity Walk and today is its umbrella organization.
-Together with the Unity Walk, The Parkinson Alliance has provided more than $29 million in research support since inception.
+Soon afterward, The Parkinson Alliance became allied with the Parkinson’s Unity Walk and today is its umbrella organization.
+Together with the Parkinson’s Unity Walk, The Parkinson Alliance and Team Parkinson have provided more than $30 million in research support since inception.

-But while Margaret’s disease had moved slowly, as many with young onset tend to do, still it was progressing.
+While Margaret’s disease had moved slowly, as many with young onset tend to do, it was progressing.
 In 2000, ever attentive to new therapies, Margaret became one of the first people in the US to have Deep Brain Stimulation (DBS) surgery, with positive results.
-Seeing the need for more information about DBS, dispel the myths, and to connect those with the therapy as well as those contemplating it, Margaret started DBS4PD.org, a web site dedicated to DBS information.
-With DBS now well-known, this is now part of The Parkinson Alliance web site under Patient Centered Research.
+Seeing the need for more information about DBS, dispel the myths, and to connect those with the therapy as well as those contemplating it, Margaret started DBS4PD.org, a website dedicated to DBS information.
+With DBS now well-known, this is now part of The Parkinson Alliance website under Patient-Centered Research.

-Today, Margaret remains deeply involved in the work of The Parkinson Alliance on a daily basis.
-She continues to be passionate about the search for new and novel treatments and a cure.
-She strongly believes that the voice of people with Parkinson’s and those who love and care for them must be heard by researchers.
-Margaret is a proponent of therapies which help improve quality of life—speech, swallowing, physical and occupational therapies, as well as Reiki, boxing, massage and other energy work.
+Margaret remained deeply involved in the work of The Parkinson Alliance on a daily basis.
+She continued to be passionate about the search for new and novel treatments and a cure.
+She strongly believed that the voice of people with Parkinson’s and those who love and care for them must be heard by researchers.
+Margaret was a proponent of therapies which help improve quality of life—speech, swallowing, physical and occupational therapies, as well as Reiki, boxing, massage, and other energy work.